 In terms of print resources, Paul Needham’s list of Hilprand manuscripts and printed books is very helpful.
 Published as “The Library of Hilprand Brandenburg” in Bibliothek und Wissenschaft, 29 (1996): 95-125, Needham lists 91 incunabula or post-incunabula (numbers 36-126) once owned by Hilprand and identifiable by his book plate and/or inscription.
 An addendum to this list was published a few years later (“Thirteen More Books from the Library of Hilprand Brandenburg,” Einbandforschung, 4 (1999): 23-25) with another 11 incunables, bringing the total number to 102.
 Another excellent point of departure is Volker Honemann, “The Buxheim Collection and Its Dispersal,” Renaissance Studies, 9.2 (1995): 166-188.
 Honemann lists Buxheim incunabula from the British Library and Oxford, with 42 numbers from the BL and 42 from the Bodleian.

-Finally we can refer to the 1883 auction catalog, which separates the incunabula into Section III, with a total of 541 entries in the main section (numbers 2816-3356) and 46 in an addendum section under “Varia” (numbers 4282-4303a), for a total of 587 entries.
-To this we can add another 13 items found (incorrectly) under Section I, “Theology and Philosophy,” ordinarily reserved for books printed after 1501.
+Finally we can refer to the 1883 auction catalog, which separates the incunabula into Section III, with a total of 564 entries in the main section (numbers 2816-3356, with additional a and b entries) and 23 in an addendum section under “Varia” (numbers 4282-4303a), for a total of 587 entries.
+To this we can add another 13 items found (incorrectly) under Section I, “Theology and Philosophy,” ordinarily reserved for books printed after 1500.
 The grand total of incunabula then in the 1883 auction catalog is 600.
 The Ludwig Rosenthal catalogs of 1884-85 (XL and XLI) are unfortunately less helpful.
 Although they undoubtedly contain Buxheim incunabula, these are not identified as having belonged to Buxheim, and without such positive identification we can’t be certain that a particular printed book belonged to Buxheim or not, even if it is the same edition as a work in the auction catalog.
 There are certainly incunabula in the Rosenthal catalogs that are not from Buxheim.

 With 600 incunabula listed in the 1883 auction catalog, we can add those found using the resources listed above that are not listed in the auction catalog.
 These total some 137 items.
 This would yield an initial base line number of 737 texts printed before 1501 that were once part of the Charterhouse Buxheim library.
 The collection as a whole may have numbered 1,000 or more volumes.